StefanOssendorf/Csla.DataPortalExtensions/README.md

 - Special case commands to an extension like `commandPortal.ExecuteCommand(<params>)` which combines `Create`+`Execute`.
 - Support for generic business objects
 - Add attribute to exclude methods explicitly
-- Add proper NullableAnnotationContext settings
-- Add diagnostics
-    - Wrong usage/configuration
-        - Like extension class is not partial
-    - Wrong config setting (if possible)
-    - Detailed error when a private nested class is used for any csla method

 A lot of implementation details are derived/taken from the great series [Andrew Lock: Creating a source generator](https://andrewlock.net/series/creating-a-source-generator/).
 If you want to create your own source generator I can recommend that series wholeheartedly.